Gift A Book For Christmas 3 – Folio Society Fairy Tales

 Once upon a time, a very long time ago, there was a moral that needed to be taught, or a child that needed putting to bed, or a traveler who needed to be entertained.
 As long as humans have existed, we have crafted stories to tell to ourselves and to others; we are perpetually surrounded by them.
 When we are awake, we read, we watch, we listen.
 When we are asleep, we dream.

-You can purchase them at at Folio Society Fairy Tales
+You can also purchase them at Folio Society Fairy Tales